In-Context Learning for MIMO Equalization Using Transformer-Based Sequence Models: Introduction

 In particular, reference \cite{raventos2023pretraining} provided empirical evidence of a threshold behavior for linear regression models.
 When the number of pre-training tasks is below a threshold, an ICL-based model exhibits similar performance to a system equipped with knowledge of the true linear regressors for the tasks seen during pre-training.
 In contrast, for sufficiently many pre-training tasks, the performance tends to that of an ideal Bayesian predictor that knows the true underlying distribution of the linear regressors.

 \emph{Contributions:} In this work, we propose the use of pre-trained sequence models for the implementation of equalization over non-linear MIMO channels via ICL.
 As seen in Fig. 1, given a context in the form of a number of pilot symbols and a new received signal, a pre-trained sequence model is leveraged to directly produce an estimate of the transmitted signal by running a forward pass of the model.
-Our main contributions are as follows. \begin{itemize} \item We present a framework for ICL-based equalization in the presence of non-linear MIMO channels.
-Unlike prior works \cite{zhang2023trained, akyurek2022learning} on ICL, the setting under study here address an \emph{inverse} problem, rather than a more conventional regression problem. \item Inspired by \cite{raventos2023pretraining}, we show numerically that, even in the given inverse problem setting, ICL presents a threshold behavior as a function of the number of pre-training tasks, switching between a discrete minimum mean squared error (MMSE) equalizer using as prior the channels observed during pre-training to an optimal MMSE equalizer based on the true channel distribution.

-\end{itemize} In this regard, as compared to the recent concurrent work \cite{rajagopalan2023transformers}, (\emph{i}) we explore \emph{non-linear} MIMO channels; and (\emph{ii}) we reveal the mentioned threshold behavior as a function of the number of pre-training tasks.
+Our main contributions are as follows. \begin{itemize}[noitemsep, topsep=0pt,wide=0pt] \item We present a framework for ICL-based equalization in the presence of non-linear MIMO channels.
+Unlike prior works \cite{zhang2023trained, akyurek2022learning} on ICL, the setting under study here address an \emph{inverse} problem, rather than a more conventional regression problem. \item Inspired by \cite{raventos2023pretraining}, we show numerically that, even in the given inverse problem setting, ICL presents a threshold behavior as a function of the number of pre-training tasks, switching between a discrete minimum mean squared error (MMSE) equalizer using as prior the channels observed during pre-training to an optimal MMSE equalizer based on the true channel distribution. \item We compare the performance of ICL to conventional meta-learning for equalization \cite{park2020learning}, illustrating the superior performance of ICL in the case of short pilot sequences. \end{itemize} In this regard, as compared to the recent concurrent work \cite{rajagopalan2023transformers}, (\emph{i}) we explore \emph{non-linear} MIMO channels; (\emph{ii}) we reveal the mentioned threshold behavior as a function of the number of pre-training tasks; and (\emph{iii}) we provide a performance comparison with model-agnostic meta-learning (MAML) \cite{finn2017model}.